 The organists on message forums remind me of the prudish Classical Music Snots (CMS) I previously wrote about because the CMS respond the same way whenever the question about an artist’s sexuality comes up.
 The artist’s sexuality is supposed to remain “hush, hush” and “private” is their unspoken message (especially if the artist is suspected to be gay or lesbian), and all artists are assumed to be “straight”/heterosexual in their bigoted minds.
 Well I would like to point out that when one assumes that an artist is “straight” it is no longer making their sexuality a “private” matter.
 Instead, it is making the baseless assumption that the artist is sexually attracted to the other gender.
 Also, it wouldn’t surprise me in the least if some of these people who say that Diane’s sexuality should be a “private” matter are the same people who are coming to pink barrio by searching: “Is Diane Bish a lesbian” or “Is Diane Bish married?” which contradicts their claim that her sexuality should be a “private” matter.
 Hypocrites.
 And making the baseless assumption that one is “straight” is very heteronormative thinking and ignores the many gay and lesbian people in our society including organist, in The Arts in general and our many contributions.
 The organist prudes on message forums respond as if it’s a crime to speculate about an artist’s sexuality.
 Because we live in a screwed-up heteronormative society, the organist prudes automatically want to assume and assert that Diane is “straight”/heterosexual whether she is or not, even though they know nothing about her sexuality.
 Personally, I think Diane is a “Member of the Club” meaning the GLBTQ club.
 But even if she’s not, what’s the harm in speculating that she is?
 There is nothing at all wrong with being gay or lesbian.
 The problem — lies in the minds of the prejudiced, bigoted organist prudes — in that speculating or saying that Diane is a lesbian somehow in their septic minds tarnishes her reputation as an artist because of the prudes’ anti-gay bigotry, but they never come right out and say this directly.
 They are very subtle and covert in their prejudiced, bigoted message.
 I would point out that people who are secure with themselves and their own sexuality and human sexuality in general don’t have these hang-ups against gays and lesbians/GLBTQs.
 I’m sick of it, which is why I decided to write about this.
 I should also point out that many church organists are gay closet cases in order to keep their church job because of the anti-gay hate climate espoused by their bigoted so-called “christian” church and the prejudices and hate for GLBTQs that their (closeted?) church clergy spew on a weekly basis wrapped in that bible.
 I’m not religious at all.
 I don’t believe in the Floating Cloud BeingTM, just as I don’t believe in Santa Claus or The Tooth Fairy.
 (Related: I’m an Anglican Atheist).

-People speculate about celebrities and artists sexuality all the time, so why should Diane Bish be off limits?
+Although I don’t understand this obsession that people have with Diane Bish’s sexuality, I’m well aware that some people speculate about celebrities and artists sexuality from time-to-time, so in that context, why should Diane Bish be off limits?
 If one doesn’t have any prejudices or hang-ups about GLBTQ issues, there is no problem in speculating that she’s a lesbian, even if she’s not.
 What’s the big deal?
 Well, it’s only a big deal to the sick bigots who cringe when they hear or see the words “gay” or “lesbian” and who have a negative view of and prejudices about gays and lesbians.
-Many people assume that a celebrity is “straight” whether s/he is or not.
-Why isn’t that seen as negative or tarnishing to the celebrity’s reputation when the celebrity is really gay or lesbian?
+Many people assume that a celebrity is “straight” whether s/he is or not because we live in a very heteronormative society where “everyone” is assumed to be a breeder/straight.
+Why isn’t being assumed to be straight seen as negative or “tarnishing to the celebrity’s reputation” when the celebrity is really gay or lesbian?

 In the minds of non-prejudiced people, gay and lesbian/GLBTQ are on an equal standing with “straight”/heterosexual.
 But these prudish organists — which again I include in the Classical Music Snots’ group — on message forums have this not-so-subtle anti-gay thinking that they write in their comments.
 They also imply that gay artists are lesser people and lesser artists and that their being gay somehow takes away from the artists, when really it’s just the opposite.
 Many, many artists are gay and they come in different flavours of art, including musicians (organists).
 Some of these organist pendejos would say: “I’m not anti-gay; some of my best friends are gay.”
 LOL.
 Well isn’t that wonderful!
 So good to hear!
 Yes of course they are, yes, I’m sure, and now you’re playing the “Some of My Best Friends are Gay” CardTM to hide behind while you spew your anti-gay message/prejudices.